CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Extending-Fabric.md

 ### Planning Ethernet Segment Identifiers

 Ethernet segment identifiers (ESIs) define multihomed Ethernet segments and use EVPN Type-1 and Type-4 routes.
-When extending Layer 2 across data centers, these routes are also exchanged over DCI and ESIs local to a POD become globally significant across the entire EVPN fabric and must be unique for each Ethernet segment.
-Cumulus Linux derives a 10-byte ESI value (Type 3) from Ethernet segment system MAC address (6-byte) and a local discriminator value (3-byte) as described in this document.
+To extend Layer 2 across data centers, these routes are also exchanged over DCI and ESIs local to a POD become globally significant across the entire EVPN fabric and must be unique for each Ethernet segment.
+Cumulus Linux derives a 10-byte ESI value (Type 3) from the Ethernet segment system MAC address (6-byte) and a local discriminator value (3-byte).

-However, you can also plan and configure the ESI numbering scheme across the entire fabric manually.
+You can also plan and configure the ESI numbering scheme across the entire fabric manually.
 You must have a unique ESI, which you can configure with the following command:

 ```
 nv set interface <interface> evpn multihoming segment identifier <ESI number>